Aleksandr Ulyanov: Early life

 Ulyanov was born in Nizhny Novgorod, the second child and eldest son of schoolteachers Ilya Nikolayevich Ulyanov and Maria Alexandrovna Ulyanova.
 He was often referred to as Sasha, a common diminutive form of the name Aleksandr.
+Through his father, Ulyanov was a member of the Russian nobility.

 He graduated with honors from the Classical Gymnasium of Simbirsk in 1883 and later attended Saint Petersburg Imperial University, where he majored in Natural Sciences and earned a degree in zoology.
 While at university, he participated in illegal meetings and demonstrations, often handing out pamphlets and making speeches to students and workers.

 Revolutionary

-In 1886 he became a member of the "terrorist faction", which was part of the Narodnaya Volya (People's Will) party.
+In 1886 Ulyanov became a member of the "terrorist faction", which was part of the Narodnaya Volya (People's Will) party.
 He was one of the authors of the party's program.
 Acknowledging the working class as the "nucleus of the Socialist Party", the program affirmed the revolutionary's initiative of fighting autocracy through terrorism.

 Attempted assassination of Alexander III

 Ulyanov and his comrades conspired to assassinate Alexander III of Russia.
 On 1 March 1887 (Julian calendar), the day of the sixth anniversary of Alexander II's murder, three party members were arrested in the Nevsky Prospekt carrying handmade bombs filled with dynamite and lead pellets poisoned with strychnine.
 Police suspected that when Alexander III visited church on the anniversary of his father's assassination, the plotters would throw bombs into the Emperor's carriage.
 The attempt is known as "The Second First of March".

 Ulyanov, who served as both the main ideologist of the group as well as the bomb-maker, was later arrested.
 In court Ulyanov gave a political speech.
 The conspirators were initially sentenced to death; all but five were then pardoned by Alexander III.
 Ulyanov was not among those pardoned.
 On 8 May, he and his four comrades – Pakhomy Andreyushkin, Vasily Generalov, Vasili Osipanov, and Petr Shevyrev – were hanged at Shlisselburg.